hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 1. At `System Startup`, during cryptography loading, the `tssEncryptionKey` will be loaded from disk or generated if it does not exist.
-2. At the start of `TssBaseService` execution, the `TssBaseService` will verify that the public `tssEncryptionKey` is in the state, or possibly generate a new `tssEncryptionKey` pair and send a transaction to update the public key in the state.
+2. At the start of `TssBaseService`, the `TssBaseService` will verify that the public `tssEncryptionKey` is in the state, and if not, send a transaction to update the public key in the state.
+The `TssBaseService` cannot proceed with normal execution until the public key is in the state and it is able to decrypt private shares.

 #### Loading Cryptography